 If your oven is five years old or older, it may no longer be as energy efficient as a new one.

 Even if your oven was very efficient when it was new, advances in oven efficiency in the last few years might mean that your current oven is no longer the most energy-efficient model out there.

 Of course, buying a new oven won’t help you save money in the short term!
 The only real way to save money and energy in the kitchen without buying all new appliances is to turn them off at the wall after using them.

-A report by the Energy Saving Trust showed that the average household is wasting between £50-£86 a year just because appliances were left on standby.
+According to the Energy Saving Trust, the average household is wasting around £55 a year just by leaving appliances on standby.